Bobbo117/MQ135-Air-Quality-Sensor/README.md

    b.
 Replace the '#define RZERO xx.xxx' with the new value.

    c.
+Recompile the software and download to the microcontroller.

+   d.
 The OLED display will show the latest ppm measurement as well as the average of the last 7 measurements.

    ![OLED AQI](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/OLED%20AQI.jpg)